DDoS/GBAiD/README.md

 as an effort to learn the D programing language.
 The goal of this emulator is light CPU usage.

-This emulator is writen mostly in pure D, with some inline x86_64 assembly in the graphics to help with performance.
+This emulator is written mostly in pure D, with some inline x86_64 assembly in the graphics to help with performance.

 I haven't tried compiling it on Windows or Linux yet, only on OS X, but it doesn't use any platform specific